The rotation problem: Introduction

 \section{Introduction}

 Although there are solutions of Einstein's field equations that allow relative rotation of matter and inertial frames, it has long been known that in our universe inertial frames seem not to rotate with respect to the visible stars.
 The ``Rotation Problem'' is to explain ``If the universe can rotate, why does it rotate so slowly?''\citep{Ellis-Olive:1983}.
 The rotation problem can easily be seen by comparing the rotation of the plane of a Foucault pendulum with the movement of the stars relative to the Earth.
-More accurate estimates of this effect are now available, mostly because of the availability of isotropy measurements on the cosmic microwave background radiation.
+More accurate estimates of the lack of relative rotation are now available, mostly because of the availability of isotropy measurements on the cosmic microwave background radiation.